Mean Time Between Failure (MTBF) Calculation, Explained

 MTTF vs. MTBF vs. MTTR

 There are a variety of maintenance calculations needed to accurately calculate important metrics about your equipment and systems, including mean time between failure (MTBF), mean time to repair (MTTR) and mean time to failure (MTTF).
-Let’s discuss the importance of each and how they differ.
+As mentioned, MTBF is a formula for measuring the reliability of an asset and how often that asset has unplanned failures, but let’s discuss the importance of each and how they differ.

 What’s the Difference Between MTBF & MTTR?